Unified Breakdown Analysis for Byzantine Robust Gossip: The Robust Gossip Framework

-\textbf{Chaining aggregation steps.} When low variance levels are required, it is necessary to perform several aggregation steps one after the other.
+\textbf{Chaining aggregation steps.} When low variance levels are required, it is necessary to perform several robust gossip steps one after the other.
 This contrasts with the centralized setting, in which the variance can be brought to zero in one step.
-While the variance reduces at a linear rate, the bias accumulates as more robust aggregation steps are performed.
-We provide bounds for $t$ aggregation steps in the following Corollary.
+While the variance reduces at a linear rate, the bias accumulates as multiple aggregation steps are performed.
+We provide bounds for $t$ steps of $\FRG$ in the following Corollary.